FRINXio/krakend-azure-plugin/README.md

     Auth: Bearer eyf03XAiOiJK.....3jdS3d

-then we have to set AZURE_KRAKEND_PLUGIN_JWT_VALUE_PREFIX to "Bearer ". **NOTE**: the extra space at the end of "Bearer " is needed in this case because the value of JWT starts **after** the string "Bearer " (the string is case-insensitive, "BEARER " or "BeArEr " would work properly as well).
+then we have to set AZURE_KRAKEND_PLUGIN_JWT_VALUE_PREFIX to "Bearer_".

+**NOTE**: the extra underscore at the end "Bearer_" represents the space character (golang is unable to properly count space characters in strings) and is needed in this case because the value of JWT starts **after** the string "Bearer&lt;space&gt;" (the string is case-insensitive, "BEARER_" or "BeArEr_" would work too).

 ### 3.3.
 Azured AD refresh interval